 Fast forward to a few weeks ago.
-I got a fantastic deal on some eggplant and picked up a couple of large ones.
+I got a fantastic deal on some brinjals and picked up a couple of large ones.
 I originally thought I’d grill it and store it in some olive oil with some herbs.
 But I ran out of time and it got to the stage where we were to leave for our holiday the very next day.
-What I haven’t told you yet is that a few weeks prior to that I came across a recipe for a Goan eggplant pickle, which I glanced at and moved on without making much of it.
-Since grilling and preserving the eggplant in such a short time frame was out of the question, I thought about that recipe and dug around for it.
+Since grilling and preserving the brinjals in such a short time frame was out of the question, I thought I’d try to make a batch of pickle instead.

 I was a little sceptical since I’d never made a pickle before.
 But I figured I had nothing to lose but trying my hand at it this once.
 I always thought it was a daunting process.
 I was amazed at how simple this recipe was.
 A few spices, a little cooking and a week of maturing.
 We got back from our holiday to a really fabulous pickle.
 Very similar to my friend’s aunt’s version.
 This recipe is a keeper.
-I made a few changes to the recipe and the one below, reflects those changes.
 It’s safe to say that I’m very happy with this first attempt and can’t wait to try out some more as and when we need to replenish our stock.
-This pickle is mildly spiced and sweet at the same time and is a wonderful accompaniment to a simple dal and rice or any meal really. 🙂
+This pickle is mildly spiced and sweet at the same time and is a wonderful accompaniment to a simple dal and rice or any meal really.

 1/2 cup sugar